The world of family travel is just too slick.

 Me: “Hang on.
 You’re talking about travelling for 10 months on a punishing schedule and insane deadline to do everything and go everywhere with my two young kids?

 That’s about the craziest, more terrifying, insane and intimidating proposition I can imagine.
 Let’s do it.”

 My name is Robin.
 I’m a travel writer who specializes in ticking experiences off your bucket list, and doing crazy, terrifying, insane and intimidating things.
-My wife’s name is Ana, our partner in crime for this adventure goes by Cat, and you’ll see our daughter Raquel and son Galileo all over this site.
+My wife’s name is Ana, and you’ll see our daughter Raquel and son Galileo all over this site.